AutoResearch/autora/docs/contribute/experiment-runner-module.md

 ## Implementation

-If you want to implement a complete experiment runner this should be a function that returns observations.
-But the experiment runner category also encompasses tools that help with automation of conducting experiments.
-For a more detailed overview, you can look at the [list of tools](https://autoresearch.github.io/autora/experiment-runner/) that are already implemented.
+To implement a complete experiment runner, be sure to define a function that returns observations.
+To get an idea for tools that help automate experiments, see the [list of tools](https://autoresearch.github.io/autora/experiment-runner/) that are already implemented.

 ## Next steps: testing, documentation, publishing